 On the other hand, if you cut with your knife against the grain of the meat, you're cutting across those muscle fibers.

 Cutting meat against the grain means your teeth have a head start on the hard work of breaking down the muscles when eating.
-Slicing against the grain will produce bites of meat that are less chewy.
+Slicing against the grain will produce fewer chewy bites of meat.

 The Best Way to Cut Against the Grain